Hannes-Soosaar/racetrack/readme.md

 ### Extras:
 * Receptionist can add drivers to specific cars
 * 'hazard' and 'danger' race mode will pause the race timer
-* If the server stops during an ongoing race, upon restarting, the next race will be the one that was interrupted.
-When the race is started again, the countdown timer will resume from where it left off.
+* If the server stops during an ongoing race, upon restarting, the system state is persisted.
+The leaderboard will show the current race and paused timer.
+The timer will be resumed once Race Control continues the race.

 ## Installation